 If you've recently welcomed a furry bundle of joy into your home, the wellbeing of your new puppy is likely at the top of your priority list.
-Ensuring that your pup stays healthy and protected from potential diseases is crucial, which is why a puppy schedule is so important.
+Ensuring that your pup stays healthy and protected from potential diseases is crucial, which is why a puppy vaccination schedule is so important.
 By following a recommended vaccination schedule, you can provide your fur baby with the necessary protection and give them the best start in life.
 In this article, we'll guide you through the basics of a puppy vaccination schedule and why it's essential for keeping your pup healthy.

-Why Are Important for Puppies
+Why Vaccinations Are Important for Puppies

 Bringing a new puppy into your home is an exciting and joyous experience.
 As a responsible pet owner, one of the most crucial steps you can take to ensure your puppy's health and well-being is to provide them with the necessary vaccinations.
-Vaccinations a vital role in preventing and protecting puppies from deadly diseases, preventing the spread of diseases, and building immunity for a lifetime.
+Vaccinations play a vital role in preventing and protecting puppies from deadly diseases, preventing the spread of diseases, and building immunity for a lifetime.
 In this article, we will explore the basics of vaccinations, the importance of puppy vaccination, the recommended vaccination schedule, core and non-core vaccines, factors to consider when vaccinating puppies, administering vaccinations, and potential side effects and risks.
 So, let's dive in and learn why vaccinations are essential for your furry friend's overall health.

 Vaccination Basics